deNBI/securing_openstack_clum2025/README.md

 #### Network Setup

-* **`dmz-internal` Network**: A network with a subnet that connects to the default router and the external floating IP pool, allowing our Octavia Load Balancer to receive internet traffic.
+* **`dmz-internal` Network**: A network with a subnet that connects to the dmz-router ``CLUM2025SecWeb-dmz-router`` and the external floating IP pool ``dmz``, allowing our Octavia Load Balancer to receive internet traffic adn redirect internally to the reverse-proxy VM.
-* **`webservice-network`**: An internal network and subnet that will host our web service and reverse proxy VMs.
-This network is isolated from direct public access.
+* **`webservice-network`**: An internal network and subnet that connects to the public-router ``CLUM2025SecWeb1-router-2`` and the external floating IP pool ``public``, allowing our VM's to access the internet and be accessable via the User-Jumphost for remote-access.
+This network is isolated from direct public access network ``dmz``.

 #### Security Groups (Firewall)

 We will configure two separate Security Groups to act as our firewalls:

 * **`ReverseProxy-SecGroup`**: This group handles inbound traffic from the load balancer to the reverse proxy.
 It will be configured to allow ingress on ports **80 (HTTP)** and **443 (HTTPS)**.
+Granularity is recommended (e.G. just allow the loadbalancer to access the reverse-proxy VM)
 * **`Webservice-SecGroup`**: This group controls traffic from the reverse proxy to the internal web service.
-For example, if our service listens on port `8080`, this group will allow ingress on that port.
+For example, if our webservice listens on port `8080`, this group will allow ingress on that port.
+Granularity is recommended (e.G. just allow the reverse-proxy to access the webservice VM)

 ---